runekaagaard/django-hypergen/README.rst

 **Hypergen is short for Hypertext Generator**: Templates are pure python.
 Instead of writing ``<p>hi</p>`` in a html file, call ``p("hi")`` inside a Django view.
 It's simple to keep templates DRY by composing python functions.
 Hypergen templates feel a lot like writing jsx.

 **Liveview included**: Still in pure python, connect browser events like ``onclick`` to Django callback views.
-Mix frontend input html elements and python datatypes as argument to the callbacks and everything is (de)serialized by Hypergen.
+Mix frontend input html elements and python datatypes as argument to callbacks and everything is (de)serialized by Hypergen.
 The callback views processes the request and sends updated html to the frontend and other commands.

 **1 minute to set up**: Do ``pip install django-hypergen``, add ``'hypergen'`` to ``INSTALLED_APPS`` and ``'hypergen.core.context_middleware'`` to ``MIDDLEWARE`` and you're good to go.